git-moss/DrivenByMoss-Documentation/Installation.md

 1. Start Reaper
 2. Open the Preferences (Ctrl+P)
 3. Scroll down and select "Control/OSC/web"
+4. Make sure that the options "Close control surface devices when stopped and not active application" and "Close control surface devices when rendering" at the bottom are off.
 4. Click on "Add"
 5. In the "Control surface mode" select "DrivenByMoss4Reaper" (if it is not there, you put the reaper_drivenbymoss library file into a wrong location).